-Could I take a motorbike or scooter to get in these area?
+Could I take a motorbike or scooter to get in these areas?

--> The answer: Yes, of course, that would be fantastic way to see the beautiful of the villages.
-There are a lot of motorbikes for rent in Sapa center with cheap price.
+-> The answer: Yes, of course, that would be a fantastic way to see the beauty of the villages.
+There are a lot of motorbikes for rent in the Sapa center at cheap price.

 - For the motorbike, It’s cost about US$5/per day.